sidneychurch/UE5-CPP-Beginner-FPS/11_Mechanics/MECHANICS.md

 Let's also add the variables MaxAmmo and CurrentAmmo, as well as a function named Reload.
 You should see how Reload() mimics Fire().
 ![img_1.png](img_1.png)

-Have Rider generate the definition for Reload, and we'll move in the the character cpp file.
+Have Rider generate the definition for Reload, and we'll move in the the character TP_WeaponComponent cpp file.

 In the UTP_WeaponComponent constructor, we're going to set our CurrentAmmo to our MaxAmmo amount.
 ![img_2.png](img_2.png)